Xi'an Incident: Formation of a northwestern alliance

 Zhang and Yang had been promised an easy victory against the Communists.
 They were therefore surprised and dismayed when the Chinese Red Army defeated them in several major engagements.
 The Red Army treated their prisoners of war well and gave them a political education, sending them back to tell their comrades that the Communists wanted to form an anti-Chiang and anti-Japanese alliance.
 This proposal struck a chord with both the soldiers and their commanders.
 Zhang Xueliang had governed Manchuria before it was overrun by the Japanese, and he and his army strongly wished to retake their homeland.
 He resented the policy of nonresistance ordered by Chiang Kai-shek, and was frustrated to be fighting the Communists instead of the Japanese.
 Yang had likewise become skeptical of Chiang's anti-Japanese commitment after he suppressed the anti-Japanese demonstrations in December 1935 and found the offer of a united front persuasive.
 With his officer Nan Hanchen acting as intermediary, Yang quickly concluded a secret ceasefire with the CCP.
 Negotiations with Zhang took longer to begin.
 But after Dong Jianwu (see the next section) requested passage to CCP territory on his mission from the central government, Zhang realized that the central government was negotiating with the CCP and was encouraged to do so himself.
-By 25 February 1936 the Communists had agreed to a temporary ceasefire.
+Furthermore, in January 1936, the Communists released Gao Fuyuan, a officer schoolmate of Zhang who was captured two months earlier and Gao convinced Zhang that the communists' offer of co-operation were sincere.
+Zhang accepted a meeting with Mao's envoy Li Kenong and agreed to adopt a "passive stance" in the civil war, but Zhang disagreed on the communists' proposed overthrow of Chiang.
+By 25 February 1936, the Communists had agreed to a temporary ceasefire.
 On 9 April, Zhou Enlai arrived at Zhang Xueliang's headquarters in Xi'an to solidify their agreement.
 Zhou, an experienced negotiator, not only formalized the covert ceasefire, but also secured supplies for the Red Army.
 In May, the CCP formalized a non-aggression pact with the Northwestern Army as well.